 Psychological triggers: Why do coupons attract shoppers?

-There are 5 psychological triggers that impact coupon strategy success in retail.
+We’ll mention 5 psychological triggers that mostly impact coupon strategy success in retail.
 These triggers influence shoppers actions and decisions fundamentally 24/7.

 An important point to remember is that these mental triggers are not isolated.
 They are closely related, working synergistically and together they can create a massive impact.